The Grammar Level

 Bible

 First graders are introduced to a survey of the New Testament.
-While each day opens with prayer and a formal study of scripture, biblical discussion is not limited to a particular class period.
+While each day opens with prayer and a formal study of Scripture, biblical discussion is not limited to a particular class period.
 Scripture memory is a critical component of the curriculum.
-The English Standard Version of the Bible is used for memory work while readings come from The Child’s Study Bible.
+The English Standard Version of the Bible is used for memory work while readings come from Egermeier’s Bible Story Book.

 History/Geography

-Overview of Early American History, Introduction to Colorado state history
+Overview of Early American History and an introduction to Colorado state history

 • Columbus

-The First Grade presents an Early American History Festival in November.
+First grade presents an Early American History Festival in November.
 As students study history, they learn the geography of the areas involved.
-First Grade students learn the states and capitals through song and interactive maps.
+First-grade students learn the states and capitals through song and interactive maps.

 Literature